-Norwich Solar Technologies is helping commercial, municipal, nonprofit, and private entities put their rooftops and land to work with solar development opportunities.
+Norwich Solar is helping commercial, municipal, nonprofit, and private entities put their rooftops and land to work with solar development opportunities.
 Put your rooftop, parking lot or unused land to work with a solar site lease.

 Turn Your Property into an Income Stream

-Norwich Solar Technologies partners with local VT, NH and ME building and landowners.
+Norwich Solar partners with local VT, NH and ME building and landowners.
 By offering leases for solar project sites, we deliver 25+ years of passive income to boost their bottom line.
 Their property becomes a reliable revenue producer, contributes to the clean energy economy, and provides area businesses, schools, and nonprofits with renewable energy.

 A Solar Roof or Land Lease gives us a home for our steady stream of renewable energy projects and an opportunity for your property to generate long-term, predictable revenue to boost your bottom line.
 A Solar Lease allows property owners the chance to convert underutilized land or roof space into a long-term income stream while providing your state or local community with clean, renewable energy.

 How We Decide If a Property is Suitable?

 We perform a site development analysis with a thorough evaluation involving the utility and state regulatory agencies to determine whether your commercial roof or land qualifies as a solar site … at no cost to you.
 We consider land of 3-6 acres or more to be ideal for solar project development.
 Land should have good solar orientation, be relatively level, free of ecologically sensitive areas, and access to 3-phase power.
 Sites need not be pristine; brownfields, landfills, gravel pits, quarries, parking lots, former industrial sites, and previously occupied properties are ideal and given preferential treatment for permitting by the State of Vermont.